 I invested in many loans in April-May, which explains why we see an increase in the returns since June.

-Bullet loans are my favourites, which pay periodically, typically every 1, 3 or 6 months.
+Bullet loans are my favourites, since pay periodically, typically every 1, 3 or 6 months.
 As you can see on the graph below, the monthly return has been stable on 0.8% since July.

 If we take a look at the accumulated return during 2019, we have achieved a 6%.
 I am hoping I will get to 7% by the end of the year!